majapljeka/Programming-notes/CSharp/Part -49,50 - Access Modifiers.md

 **In order to access from (AssemblyTwo) project to another project class member int ID = something (in AssemblyOne project- class AssemblyOneClass), you have to make reference to that project.AND add on the top using AssemblyOne; It is similar like Console which we are often used in console app.**

+---

+#### Access modifiers for types (affects classes)

+You can use all the 5 access modifiers for type members, but type allows only **Internal and Public** access modifiers.
+It is a compile error to use private, protected and protected internal access modifiers with types.